Semantic search

 About the series

-Each talk features a painter, who at the time was teaching at an art school, discussing their practice or a particular field of interest.
+Each talk featured a painter teaching at an art school discussing their practice or a particular field of interest.

 The series was initiated by Sue Williams, Dougal McKenzie, Jenny Eden, Henry Ward and Ian Hartshorne.